Becoming a Dutch national

 There are three ways to become a Dutch national:

-- Automatically (by operation of law) at birth or through paternity acknowledgement.
+- Automatically (Dutch citizen by birth or acknowledgement at birth or through paternity acknowledgement.

 - Through a short, easy procedure that takes three months.
 However, this option is available only to people who belong to a special group defined by law.
 This is called the option procedure.